anishmashankar/spark-hadoop/README.md

 ```python
 speeds_file = "/user/anish/indata/filtered_speeds.csv"
 ```
-Edit this value so that it points exactly to the filtered_speeds.csv we have copied from local storage.
+Edit this value so that it points exactly to the filtered_speeds.csv on the HDFS.

 Now, execute
 ```sh